 11.1.1.
-Novelos shall, at its sole expense, indemnify, defend and hold harmless Collaborator, its Affiliates or Sublicensees and its or their respective officers, directors, agents and employees (the "Collaborator Indemnitees") from and against any and all losses, claims, damages, liabilities, costs and expenses (including reasonable attorneys' fees and court costs) (collectively "Losses") from any Third Party Actions arising out of or resulting from (i) gross negligence or willful misconduct by Novelos, its Affiliates or licensees (other than Collaborator), (ii) breach by Novelos of any its representations, warranties, covenants or agreements under this Agreement, (iii) the Licensed Products manufactured by or on behalf of Novelos or its Affiliates or Sublicensees, and/or (iv) the Licensed Products marketed, promoted, distributed, used or sold by or on behalf of Novelos or its Affiliates or its Third Party licensees or Sublicensees outside the Territory, and all activities related thereto; provided, however, that in all cases referred to in this Section 11.1.1, Novelos will not be liable to indemnify Collaborator for any Losses of Collaborator to the extent that such Losses were caused by: (a) the gross negligence or willful misconduct or wrongdoing of Collaborator or its Affiliates or Sublicensees, or (b) any breach by Collaborator of its representations, warranties, covenants or agreements under this Agreement.
+Novelos shall, at its sole expense, indemnify, defend and hold harmless Collaborator, its Affiliates or Sublicensees and its or their respective officers, directors, agents and employees (the "Collaborator Indemnitees") from and against any and all losses, claims, damages, liabilities, costs and expenses (including reasonable attorneys' fees and court costs) (collectively "Losses") from any Third Party Actions arising out of or resulting from (i) gross negligence or willful misconduct by Novelos, its Affiliates or licensees (other than Collaborator), (ii) breach by Novelos of any its representations, warranties, covenants or agreements under this Agreement, (iii) the Licensed Products manufactured by or on behalf of Novelos or its Affiliates or its Third Party licensees or Sublicensees, and/or (iv) the Licensed Products marketed, promoted, distributed, used or sold by or on behalf of Novelos or its Affiliates or its Third Party licensees or Sublicensees or Sublicensees, or (b) any breach by Collaborator or its Affiliates or sublicensees, or agreements or agreements under this Agreement.